ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Tools/Encyclopodia/ReadMe from Keripo.txt

 Usage:
 - FastLaunch through "Tools > Encyclopodia".
+- A pre-converted Wiktionary dump (June 13, 2008) is provided;
-- A pre-converted iPodLinux wiki dump is provided.
-To create your own .epodia file, see "Misc/Docs/Creation-Instructions.txt" or visit the official Encyclopodia website (where you can also download a preconverted Wikipedia dump) and place the .epodia file in the "Library" folder.
+  a pre-converted iPodLinux wiki dump (March 7, 2008) can be found in the ZeroSlackr SVN.
+To create your own .epodia file, see "Misc/Docs/Creation-Instructions.txt" or visit the official Encyclopodia website (where you can also download a preconverted Wikipedia dump) and place the .epodia  file in the "Library" folder (you must first delete the old .epodia file).
 - Note that you can only have ONE .epodia file in the "Library" folder; if there is more than one, Encyclopodia will probably crash.
+This is a limitation of the PZ2 port.
 - Encyclopodia contains only the bare minimum in modules;
   if you really want to add more PZ2 modules, place them in the "Modules" folder.